Confucian Idea of a Door 出不由戶

 論語, 雍也第六. 子曰:「誰能出不由戶,何莫由斯道也?」

-In the Analects, Confucius said: "Who can enter and exit their home without going through the main door?
-Then why doesn't anyone take the moral path?"
+In the Analects, Confucius said, “Who can go in and out of their home without using the main door?
+So why do people not walk the moral path?”

-As Confucius suggests, the main door is not just a physical entry point but a profound symbol.
-It is the primary gateway for our spirits to enter and exit our bodies, leading to a moral path that we all, as human beings, must take.
+As Confucius suggests, the main door is not merely a physical entryway but a profound symbol.
+It represents the primary gateway through which the spirit enters and exits the body, pointing to the moral path that we, as human beings, are meant to follow.

-Another verse from the Analects further elaborates on this concept of moral path:
+Another verse from the Analects further expands on this concept of the moral path:

 論語, 學而, 二: 有子曰:君子務本,本立而道生。

-In this verse, one of Confucius' disciples stated: "A noble-minded person is committed to their moral center, which guides them in how they live.
-Once this center is established, their moral path becomes clear."
+In this verse, one of Confucius’ disciples said, “A noble-minded person is rooted in their moral center, which guides the way they live.
+Once that center is firmly established, the moral path becomes clear.”